SuperKuooo/Tic-Tac-Toe/README.md

 - Player cannot choose to go first or second for PvE mode
 - Can reduce calculations with symmetry

-Anyway, hope you find my code helpful
+Anyway, hope you find my code helpful.
+Sincerely,
-Jerry Kuo, 2018/Dec/23
+Jerry Kuo 2018/Dec/23